eclab/grains/README.md

 ## Chrono

 A master clock with a tappable tempo.
 Very simple.
 Saves the tempo and reloads it when you power cycle.

 Status: Working.

+## Crackle

+A generator of random snaps, crackles, and pops, such as you might hear on a record or old radio.
+Produces both analog and digital crackles.
+See also Ruckus and Geiger.

+Status: Working.